intel-analytics/ipex-llm-tutorial/ch_6_GPU_Acceleration/6_1_GPU_Llama2-7B.md

 # 6.1 Run Llama 2 (7B) on Intel GPUs

 You can use BigDL-LLM to load any Hugging Face *transformers* model for acceleration on Intel GPUs.
-With BigDL-LLM, PyTorch models (in FP16/BF16/FP32) hosted on Hugging Face can be loaded and optimized automatically on Intel GPUs with low-bit quantizations (supported precisions include INT4/NF4/INT5/INT8).
+With BigDL-LLM, PyTorch models (in FP16/BF16/FP32) hosted on Hugging Face can be loaded and optimized automatically on Intel GPUs with low-bit quantization (supported precisions include INT4/NF4/INT5/INT8).

 In this tutorial, you will learn how to run LLMs on Intel GPUs with BigDL-LLM optimizations, and based on that build a stream chatbot.
 A popular open-source LLM [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) is used as an example.